-^{} Beginning in the first quarter of 2006, the Company records all fuel hedging activity, including mark-to-market gains and losses, in aircraft fuel expense.
-Includes gains on settled fuel hedges of \$19.7 million and \$3.2 million for Alaska and Horizon, respectively.
+\ Beginning in the first quarter of 2006, the Company records all fuel hedging activity, including mark-to-market gains and losses, in aircraft fuel expense.

+For Alaska and Horizon, economic fuel expense per gallon for the quarter is expected to be approximately \$1.91 and \$2.05, respectively.